tmtmtmtm/wikidata-position-history/README.md

 ... in the page, and inserts after that tag wikitext that renders to a list of people who have held (in a P39 sense) the position Q14211.
-After that a sentinel HTML comment is insert, so that on subsequent runs only the text between the template and that comment are rewritten.
+After that a sentinel HTML comment is inserted, so that on subsequent runs only the text between the template and that comment are rewritten.